What are triggers?

 A Trigger is not required if you only plan to run an Agent manually.

-Based on a schedule
+Based on a knowledge event

 - Filter conditions (optional): Rules that control precisely when the Agent runs.